Commissioners' church: Background

 A major impediment to increasing the number of churches in the newly expanded towns was the difficulty in providing a regular income for an incumbent parson.
 Most parish livings in the Church of England were then primarily supported from agricultural tithes collected from farms in the parish.
 In expanding towns and cities, new churches had tended to be provided in association with residential developments as proprietary chapels, whose licensed ministers received an income from pew rents.
 Neither method of finance had proved capable of funding the provision of clergy for poorer urban populations.

 During the early 1810s groups were formed to address these problems by both active parties in the Church of England, the Evangelicals and the High Churchmen.
 Joshua Watson, a layman, was a prominent member of the High Church group; he has been described as "the greatest lay churchman of his day" and was to become "the cornerstone of the [Church Building] Commission", on which he served for 33 years.
 Because of the legal structure of the Church of England, it was "almost indispensable to obtain an Act of Parliament before a church was rebuilt, or a new one built " and "to divide a parish an Act was essential".
 There was growing pressure for Parliament to meet the problems.
 Following the defeat of Napoleon in 1815 there was also a movement to build churches "as a "national thank-offering".
 In December 1815 Joshua Watson and the pamphleteer John Bowdler, wrote a "memorial" to the prime minister, Lord Liverpool, arguing the case for more churches.
 There was initial reluctance from the politicians to agree to the proposal, partly because of the financial deficit following the Napoleonic Wars.
 In 1817 a committee was appointed to form a society for "promoting public worship by obtaining additional church-room for the middle and lower classes".
 This was successful and at a public meeting on 6 February 1818 in the Freemasons' Hall, London, chaired by Charles Manners-Sutton, the Archbishop of Canterbury, the Duke of Northumberland proposed a motion to form the Church Building Society, and this was accepted.
 This led to Parliament's agreement to provide the First Parliamentary Grant of £1 million for building new churches.
-The Church Building Act 1818 was debated in Parliament and passed later that year.
+The Church Building Act 1818 (58 Geo.
+3. c.
+45) was debated in Parliament and passed later that year.

-The Commission
+The commission

-The first Commission consisted of 34 members, both clergy and laity being represented.
-In addition to providing grants of money, the Commission had powers to divide and subdivide parishes and to provide endowments.
+The first commission consisted of 34 members, both clergy and laity being represented.
+In addition to providing grants of money, the commission had powers to divide and subdivide parishes and to provide endowments.